boxyhq/website/docs/retraced/architecture/hashing-formula.md

 The order of the fields is important, and is defined as:

-1. `EVENT_ID`: The string ID that is returned from the Retraced API when calling create event.
+1. `event_id`: The string ID that is returned from the Retraced API when calling create event.
-1. `ACTION`: The [action](/docs/retraced/how-to-audit-log/actions/) parameter provided when creating an event.
+1. `action`: The [action](/docs/retraced/how-to-audit-log/actions/) parameter provided when creating an event.
-1. `TARGET_ID`: The ID of the [target](/docs/retraced/how-to-audit-log/targets/) parameter provided when creating an event.
+1. `target_id`: The ID of the [target](/docs/retraced/how-to-audit-log/targets/) parameter provided when creating an event.
 If no target was provided, this is an empty string.
-1. `ACTOR_ID`: The ID of the [actor](/docs/retraced/how-to-audit-log/actors/) parameter provided when creating an event.
+1. `actor_id`: The ID of the [actor](/docs/retraced/how-to-audit-log/actors/) parameter provided when creating an event.
 If no actor was provided, this is an empty string.
-1. `GROUP_ID`: The ID of the [group]/(/docs/retraced/architecture/groups/) parameter provided when creating an event.
+1. `group_id`: The ID of the [group]/(/docs/retraced/architecture/groups/) parameter provided when creating an event.
 If no group was provided, this is an empty string.
-1. `SOURCE_IP`: The IP address sent with the event.
+1. `source_ip`: The IP address sent with the event.
 If no IP address was known, this is an empty string.
-1. `IS_FAILURE`: An integer ("1" or "0") representation of the is_failure parameter provided when creating an event.
+1. `is_failure`: An integer ("1" or "0") representation of the is_failure parameter provided when creating an event.
 This is required, and will default to "0".
-1. `IS_ANONYMOUS`: An integer ("1" or "0") representation of the is_anonymous parameter provided when creating an event.
+1. `is_anonymous`: An integer ("1" or "0") representation of the is_anonymous parameter provided when creating an event.
 This is required, and will default to "0".
-1. `FIELDS`: A semicolon (`;`) separated list of the field=value parameters provided in the event.
+1. `fields`: A semicolon (`;`) separated list of the field=value parameters provided in the event.
 The fields are sorted alphabetically by the key name before encoding.
 A trailing `;` is included, if there are fields.
 If there are no fields, a single colon (`:`) should be appended in place of the fields list.

 ## Examples